-Assignment of administrative contracts
+Assignment of Administrative Contract

-An administrative contract held by Axiom Advisors Inc. ("AAI") was assigned to the Issuer on February 2, 2020.
+The PPP Contract, an administrative contract held by Axiom Advisors Inc. ("AAI"), was assigned to the Issuer on February 2, 2020.
 The contract is valued at \$125,000 and in return for the assignment of the contract to the Issuer, AAI received 5,000,000 shares of the Issuer.

-Intercorporate relationships
+Intercorporate Relationships